Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics

 acting on $(t,x,p)$ with $\epsilon\in\Rnum$ being the group parameter.
 Invariance holds if and only if

 where

-is the operator generating an infinitesimal point transformation \eqref{infinitesimal.point.transf}; $\pr\X$ denotes its prolongation; and $\Esp$ denotes the space of solutions of Westervelt's equation, which is given by the equation and its differential consequences in the jet space.
+is the operator generating an infinitesimal point transformation \eqref{infinitesimal.point.transf}; $\pr\X$ denotes its prolongation; and $\Esp$ denotes the space of solutions of equation \eqref{Weqn}, which is given by the equation and its differential consequences in the jet space.

-The invariance condition \eqref{inv.cond} constitutes a determining equation for symmetries because it splits, with respect to derivatives of $p$, into an overdetermined linear system which can be solved straightforwardly for the functions for $\tau$, $\xi$, $\eta$.
-This determines the admitted Lie point symmetries.
+The invariance condition \eqref{inv.cond} constitutes a determining equation for symmetries.
+In particular, it splits with respect to derivatives of $p$ into an overdetermined linear system which can be solved straightforwardly for the functions for $\tau$, $\xi$, $\eta$.
+This system determines the admitted Lie point symmetries.